vespakoen/docs/start/controllers.md

 <a name="di"></a>
 ## Dependency Injection

-> **Note:** Before diving into controller dependency injection, you may wish to read the documentation on Laravel's beautiful [IoC container](/docs/start/ioc).

 If you are focusing on writing testable code, you will probably want to inject dependencies into the constructor of your controller.
 No problem.
 Just register your controller in the [IoC container](/docs/start/ioc).
 When registering the controller with the container, prefix the key with **controllers.**.
 So, we could register our user controller like so:

 	'controllers.user' => array('resolver' => function()